Polyethylene Terephthalate Pricing Assessment

 Polyethylene Terephthalate (PET) is a versatile polymer known for its clarity, strength, and safety in food contact.
 It’s commonly used in the beverage industry for lightweight, shatter-resistant bottles, and in food packaging to maintain visibility and safety.
 PET’s durability and chemical resistance make it suitable for films used in electronics and credit cards.
 In textiles, PET is spun into fibres for fabrics used in apparel, home furnishings, and industrial applications.
 Additionally, its recyclability into new products promotes sustainability.
 High IV Super Bright (Textile Grade) fibres, known for their strength and brightness, are widely used in textiles, including apparel, upholstery, and industrial fabrics.
 They also enhance tire performance by providing durability and resistance to wear, tear, and high temperatures, extending tire life and safety.

-Polyethylene Terephthalate price provided by is a base price and excludes VAT/Taxes, discounts, or offers.
-The information herein is accurate to the best of our knowledge as of the date indicated and is provided solely for the convenience of our customers as a reference for polyethylene terephthalate. disclaims any warranties or representations regarding the accuracy of results derived from this information.
+Polyethylene Terephthalate price provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
+The information herein is accurate to the best of our knowledge as of the date indicated and is provided solely for the convenience of our customers as a reference for polyethylene terephthalate.
+PriceWatch disclaims any warranties or representations regarding the accuracy of results derived from this information.
 It is the sole responsibility of the user to assess the suitability of the product for their specific application.
 This document does not constitute an endorsement to use the product in violation of any applicable patent rights.

 PET prices are primarily influenced by the cost of Ethylene, derived from Crude Oil and Naphtha.
 Other key factors include supply and demand dynamics, with increased demand from industries like packaging and construction driving prices up, while oversupply reduces them.
 Logistics issues, such as shipping disruptions or high freight rates, and regional market conditions, including economic growth and local regulations, also play a role in PET pricing.